-I am Lisa Mawson, a behaviorist who has over 18 years of experience and success in helping owners create their perfect dog.
+I am Lisa Mawson, a behaviorist who has over 19 years of experience and success as a professional trainer, helping owners create their perfect dog.

 I can help you learn how to train your dog.